keboola/connection-docs/components/index.md

 - compare any two successive versions.
 - roll back to an older version.

-All of the operations can be [accessed via API](https://keboola.docs.apiary.io/#reference/component-configurations/create-config).
+All of the operations can be [accessed via an API](https://keboola.docs.apiary.io/#reference/component-configurations/create-config).
 For working with configurations, see the [developer guide](https://developers.keboola.com/integrate/storage/api/configurations/).

 **Important**: Component configurations do not count towards your project quota.